Screenix

 • X11 only - no Wayland support

-• No zoom or cursor tracking effects
+• No zoom or cursor overlay effects

 • Basic output options